Vitamin A: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 What happens if I have too little vitamin A?

 Vitamin A deficiency is not common in developed countries since most people can get the recommended amounts of this vitamin through the diet.
-However, it can happen to people with specific health conditions that impair the absorption of foods and nutrients or in cases of malnutrition.
+However, it can happen to people with specific health conditions that impair the absorption of foods and nutrients, or in cases of malnutrition.

-Vitamin A deficiency affects the normal function of our vision, immunity and reproduction and it can lead to anaemia if our iron levels are already low.
+Vitamin A deficiency affects the normal functioning of our vision, immunity and reproduction and it can lead to anaemia if our iron levels are already low.
 It’s particularly harmful during pregnancy, since it increases risk of birth defects.